ChrisCrawford1/WatchedMedia/Readme.md

 As this is CSV I also wrote some code to convert it to XLSX which is the format OpenPyXL uses.

 ## Requirements

+#### Note
+I would recommend running this program within a pipenv environment and the dependencies will be pulled in from the Pipfile.
+Otherwise these dependencies will have to be brought in manually.

-To run the program you will require
+To run the program you will require(Using Pipenv)
 - Python 3.6+
+- electron@1.8.4 orca(Via NPM)

+To run the program you will require(Not Using Pipenv)
+- Python 3.6+
+- electron@1.8.4 orca (Via NPM)
+- openpyxl
+- plotly
+- psutil
+- requests

 ## Installation
 Unzip to desired location.